CaterpillarStudyGroup/ImportantArticles/src/CreatingLoopingAnimationsfromMotionCapture.md

 > &#x1F50E; https://www.daniel-holden.com/media/uploads/Looping/inertialize_both.m4v

-Unfortunately the spring-based inertializer has a problem here... if we slow down the animation we can see that there is a small discontinuity at the end of the loop.
+Unfortunately the spring-based inertializer has a problem here... if we slow down the animation we can see that there is a **small discontinuity at the end of the loop**.
 This is because even with a reasonably short half-life the exponential decay still produces some tiny residual offset at the end of the animation:

+> &#x2753; exponential decay 与residual offset是什么关系？

 > &#x1F50E; https://www.daniel-holden.com/media/uploads/Looping/inertialize_slowmo.m4v

-An inertializer with a fixed fade out time fixes this.
+An inertializer **with a fixed fade out time** fixes this.
 For example, here is a basic cubic inertialization function we can use instead that decays exactly to zero by blendtime:

+> &#x2705; 要求在固定帧数内完成插值

 ```c++
 vec3 decayed_offset_cubic(